 Fees and commission income are recognised at point in time and over time.
-Fees recognised over time relate to credit related fees (concerning participation fee and invoice discounting), guarantee fees, corporate finance fees, account maintanace fees and fees on electronic products charged monthly.
-Fees recognised at a point in time include: credit related fees other than those recognised over time, auction fees, commission on agency and collection services, fees on electronic products (recognised at point in time), foreign currency transaction fees and foreign withdrawal charges.
+Fees recognised over time relate to credit related fees (concerning participation fee and invoice discounting), guarantee fees, corporate finance fees, account maintenance fees and fees on electronic products charged monthly.
+Fees recognised at a point in time relate to credit related fees other than those recognised over time, account maintenance fee, auction fees, commission on agency and collection services, fees on electronic products (recognised at point in time), foreign currency transaction fees and foreign withdrawal charges.